mistakia/nano-community/docs/introduction/investment-thesis.md

 - eliminates the risk of credit card fraud for merchants
 - protects sender identity information from criminals
-- merchants pay no fees
+- merchants save money on fees

 > Credit card fraud is such a big deal for merchants, credit card processors, and banks that online fraud detection systems are hair-trigger wired to stop transactions that look even slightly suspicious, whether or not they are fraudulent.
 As a result, many online merchants are forced to turn away 5 to 10 percent of incoming orders that they could take without fear if the customers were paying with Bitcoin, where such fraud would not be possible.
 Since these are orders that were coming in already, they are inherently the highest margin orders a merchant can get, and so being able to take them will drastically increase many merchants’ profit margins.
 > <cite>Marc Andreessen</cite>